top of page

 Another development.
 Hydro Tasmania have installed more monitoring devices, this time on the Gordon River.
 The obvious question is where and there are no points on offer to be won for guessing correctly.

-A device monitoring the flow rates and levels near the site of the proposed Gordon below Franklin dam has just been installed and the diversion tunnel works that had commenced before the high court decision to halt the development has been revisited.
+This device has been installed near the site of the proposed Gordon below Franklin dam diversion tunnel works that had commenced before the high court decision.

 Rated 0 out of 5 stars.